PerfectlySoft/PerfectDocs/guide/xml.md

 ## Parsing an XML string

-Instantiate an XDocument object with your XML string
+Instantiate an XDocument object with your XML string:

 ``` swift
 let xDoc = XDocument(fromSource: <XMLSource>)
 ```

-Now you can get the root node of the XML structure by using the documentElement property
+Now you can get the root node of the XML structure by using the documentElement property.

 ## Convert the node tree to String